pantunes/xtcryptosignals/README.md

 bithumb
 coinbene
 ```
-(Drop [me](mailto:pjmlantunes@gmail.com) an email if you want a new one to be supported or contribute to this project creating a pull request)
+(Drop [me](mailto:pjmlantunes@gmail.com) an e-mail if you want support for a new exchange or contribute to this project creating a pull request)

 Command line help
 ```bash